-This colorful and gender-neutral theme is sure to be a hit with guests yearning to use their imagination.
+This colorful and gender-neutral theme is sure to be a hit with boys and girls yearning to use their imagination.
 There’s plenty of simple DIY inspiration on the internet, from mask-making crafts to googly-eye-adorned toothpicks and sippy cups.
 Start with this monster party pack, which gets you a banner, 18 balloons, and 14 cupcake toppers.

 Mark off an area for the “stage,” allot time for guests to prepare their acts, and provide props like microphones, hula-hoops, and music if you like.
 Then revel in the fact that they’re probably not old enough to play instruments … yet.
 These trophies will make everyone feel like a winner.

 In terms of ubiquitous trends, unicorns are up there with avocados and palm-leaf-printed anything.
-But they’re particularly cute in the context of a 5th birthday.
+But they’re particularly cute in the context of a 5-year-old birthday party.
 Who doesn’t want to wear a tutu and a unicorn-horn headband and binge on a rainbow-colored cake?
 Plus, sources of inspiration for unicorn-themed food, decor, and even games are everywhere.
 Pin the tail on the donkey gets a magical upgrade, and these temporary tattoos are sure to please.